-Invasive plant patrol does not stop on Great Pond and Long Pond, 7 Lakes Alliance leads a plant paddle on East Pond, North Pond, Salmon Lake, and McGrath Pond.
-Using aquascopes and snorkels, a group of 7 Lakes Alliance staff, volunteers, and lake association members, search the lake for invasive plants.
-We are always looking for more volunteers to help on plant paddles, even if you do not live on the waterbody that is being surveyed, we need your help.
+Invasive plant patrol does not stop on Great Pond and Long Pond!
+7 Lakes Alliance leads plant paddles on East Pond, North Pond, Salmon Lake, and McGrath Pond.
+Using aquascopes and snorkels, a group of 7 Lakes Alliance staff, volunteers, and lake association members search the lake for invasive plants.
+We are always looking for more volunteers to help on plant paddles; even if you do not live on the waterbody that is being surveyed, we need your help.
 Plant paddles are a fun way to kayak with purpose!
-To volunteer, email email@example.com
+To volunteer, email email@example.com.

 Courtesy Boat Inspections (CBI)

-Maine, is in a critical time in terms of invasive plants.
-Fortunately, our lakes and ponds tend to be much colder slowing spread of these species but as global temperatures rise so do the opportunities for further infestations.
-Maine is in an auspicious position where invasive issues can be addressed before they become critical.
+Maine is in a critical time in terms of invasive plants.
+Our lakes and ponds tend to be much colder which slows the spread of these species, but as global temperatures rise, so do the opportunities for future infestations.
+Maine is in an auspicious position where invasive issues can be addressed or even prevented before they become critical.
 Great efforts have been made to prevent the introduction of new invasive plants as well as limit the spread of existing ones to other Maine waters.

 The first lines of defense in combating this issue are prevention and education.
 The Courtesy Boat Inspection program developed through the Maine Department of Environmental Protection is the first defense against invaders.
-A cost-share grant funded by Preserve Maine Waters’ “milfoil sticker”, lake associations, local towns, BLA’s Stop Milfoil program and generous donors provide the financial support for the CBI program.
+A cost-share grant funded by Preserve Maine Waters’ “milfoil sticker,” lake associations, local towns, BLA’s Stop Milfoil program and generous donors provide the financial support for the CBI program.
 The purpose of these voluntary inspections is to reduce the spread of invasive aquatic plants by boats, trailers, and associated equipment to Maine waters.
 CBIs offer boaters assistance in inspecting both motorized and non-motorized, trailer and other equipment entering as well as leaving the water.
-This program provides an opportunity to connect and educate the community on the impact of invasive species.
-As well urge boaters to inspect their boats ensuring that they would not be a vessel for transport.
+This program provides an opportunity to connect and educate the community on the impact of invasive aquatic species as well as urge boaters to regularly inspect their boats to ensure that they are not vessels for transport.

-Maine is becoming more vulnerable to invaders and there are several things that can be done to ensure the future of Maine’s freshwater habitat:
+Maine is becoming more and more vulnerable to invaders, and there are several things that can be done to ensure the future of Maine’s freshwater habitat:

 Check for and remove all plants from boats, motors, trailers, and fishing equipment before and after launch.